undel-gh/HA-Laundry-Monitor/docs/en/USER_MANUAL.md

 1. Leave hybrid mode disabled.
 2. Observe several complete cycles.
 3. Compare vibration events with power/current history around the physical terminal spin.
+4. Identify sustained heater operation separately from motor/spin power.
-4. Choose a power threshold that is sustained during the relevant spin signature but does not commonly occur in unrelated late-cycle activity.
+5. Choose an electrical spin power threshold that is sustained during the relevant spin signature.
+6. Choose a **higher** heating power threshold that reliably identifies the machine's heater without being reached by normal motor/spin operation.
-5. Configure the optional current threshold as corroborating diagnostic evidence.
+7. Configure the optional current threshold as corroborating diagnostic evidence.
-6. Enable the disabled electrical/hybrid diagnostic entities.
+8. Enable the disabled electrical/hybrid diagnostic entities.
-7. Observe several additional cycles in shadow mode.
+9. Observe several additional cycles in shadow mode, including at least one heated wash and, if available, a spin-only or rinse-and-spin program.
-8. Enable hybrid confirmation only after the combination does not show false terminal-spin candidates.
+10. Enable hybrid confirmation only after the combination does not show false terminal-spin candidates.

-Example values such as `100 W` and `0.7 A` may be appropriate for a particular measured machine, but they are **not universal recommendations**.
+Example spin values such as `100 W` and `0.7 A`, or heater values observed on one particular machine, are **not universal recommendations**.

-### 10.6 Hybrid configuration rules
+### 10.7 Hybrid configuration rules

 Laundry Monitor rejects contradictory hybrid settings.